jlimadev/aws-certification-cloud-practitioner-notes/notes/ec2-elb-asg/README.md

 - **Elasticity**: Once the system is scalable, elasticity means that there will be some "auto-scaling" so that system can scale based on the load.
 This is "cloud-friendly": pay-per-use, match demand, optmize costs.

 - **Agility**: (not related to scale - distractor), new IT resources available very quickly. (one click away, what used to happen in weeks)

+### Elastic Load Balancer (ELB)

+Elastic Load Balancer are managed by AWS and they are servers that forward the internet traffic to multiple servers (EC2 Instances).
+They are the _backend of EC2 Instances_.
+The ELB is what will be exposed to the users and when receive the connection/access it will redirect traffic to instances.

+**Why use a Load Balancer?**

+- Spread the load accross multiple downstream instances.
+- Expose a single point of access (DNS) to our application.
+- Handle with failures of instances (Regular health checks to the instances)
+- Provide SSL termination (HTTPS) for our websites
+- High Availability across zones

+**Why use a Elastic Load Balancer?**

+### Auto Scaling Groups (ASG)